 B.3.
-Function of BOD and responsibilities of the Board Members
+Function of Board and responsibilities of the Board of Directors

-The Articles of Association of GFH Financial Group stipulate the responsibilities of the Chairman and members of the BOD as well as the guidelines of corporate governance with respect to the distribution of responsibilities between the Board of Directors and executive management.
+The Articles of Association of GFH Financial Group stipulate the responsibilities of the Chairman and members of the Board of Directors as well as the guidelines of corporate governance with respect to the distribution of responsibilities between the Board of Directors and executive management.
 The BOD oversees all the business activities in consultation with the executive management team.
-The BOD also discusses and agrees GFH Financial Group's business strategy.
+The BOD also discusses and agrees with GFH Financial Group's business strategy.
 Additionally, the BOD is responsible for risk management and the preparation of consolidated financial statements in accordance with AAOIFI standards as modified by the CBB and corporate governance issues.
-The matters which require the approval of the Board includes long term strategic and annual business plan, matters pertaining to corporate governance, acquisition and disposal of investments, exit of projects.
+The matters which require the approval of the Board include long term strategic and annual business plan, matters pertaining to corporate governance, acquisition, and disposal of investments, exit of projects.
 This is along with the main role of the Board which is to ensure adherence to the values of GFH Financial Group, including the values set forth in its internal regulations.

-When appointed, Board members are provided with the necessary detailed information to enable them to effectively perform their main role of overseeing the strategic, operational, financial, and compliance affairs as well as corporate governance controls in GFH Financial Group.
-The corporate governance framework allows a member of the BOD to seek independent advice when necessary.
+When appointed, the Board of Directors are provided with the necessary detailed information to enable them to effectively perform their main role of overseeing the strategic, operational, financial, and compliance affairs as well as corporate governance controls in GFH Financial Group.
+The corporate governance framework allows a member of the Board of Directors to seek independent advice when necessary.

-With respect to the channels of communication between the BOD and executive management, the Board members can contact and request information from the executive management at all times.
+With respect to the channels of communication between the BOD and executive management, the Board of Directors can always contact and request information from the executive management.

 B.4.
-Independence of Board Members
+Independence of Board of Directors

-Independent members represent the majority of board members.
-To ensure independence of members, all Board members are required to inform the Board of Directors about any changes or additions that occur on their positions and executive functions that may affect the assessment of their independence by the BOD.
-They should also ensure that their membership of the Board of Directors is not in conflict with any of their other interests and enable them to devote time and attention to the BOD.
-Before starting any Board meeting, the Chairman of the BOD instructs the Board members not to participate in the vote on the resolutions that may involve a conflict of interest; this is in addition to the annual disclosure submitted by the Board members in compliance with the conflict of interestpolicy.
+Independent Directors represent the majority of the Board of Directors.
+To ensure the independence of members, all Board of Directors are required to inform the Board about any changes that may occur in their capacity which may affect the assessment of their independence by the Board of Directors.
+They should also ensure that their membership of the Board is not in conflict with any of their other interests and enables them to devote their time and attention to the Board.
+Before starting any Board meeting, the Chairman instructs the Board of Directors to abstain from voting on any resolution that pose a conflict of interest; this is in addition to the annual disclosure submitted to the Board of Directors in compliance with the conflict-of-interest policy applicable in GFH.

-The Nomination, Remuneration and Governance Committee of the BOD is responsible, along with its role in the identification, assessment and selection of candidates for membership of the Board of Directors, for the verification of the independence of members through the controls established by the regulations in this regard.
+The Nomination, Remuneration and Governance Committee is responsible, along with its role in the identification, assessment, and selection of candidates for membership of the Board of Directors, for the verification of the independence of members through the controls established by the regulations in this regard.
 In the selection process, the Committee ensures that the executive and non-executive candidates have a wide expertise in different fields of business and support services.
-Independent members are chosen from different sectors to ensure diversity of views and experiences in the BOD, as the current independent members come from financial, commercial and government sectors.
+Independent Directors are chosen from different sectors to ensure diversified views and expertise within the Board, as the current independent Directors come from financial, commercial and government sectors.

-The following table shows the classification of members of the BOD as at 31st December 2022:
+The following table shows the classification of members of the Board of Directors as of 31st December 2023: